yaricom/io42/content/post/Neuroevolution-evolving-ANN-topology-from-the-scratch.md

 +++

-The most popular method of [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) (ANN) training -at the time of this essay writing - is to use some form of Gradient Descent (GD) combined with error back propagation w.r.t. objective function defining our learning goal.
+The most popular method of [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) (ANN) training - at the time of this essay writing - is to use some form of Gradient Descent (GD) combined with error back propagation w.r.t. objective function defining our learning goal.
 This methodology was invented about 30 years ago by [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) and become a foundation of all modern research activities in the [Deep Machine Learning](https://en.wikipedia.org/wiki/Deep_learning) (ML) and the [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) (AI).
 But despite the fact that it gives immense power in areas of pattern recognition ([feature or representation learning](https://en.wikipedia.org/wiki/Feature_learning)) it has considerable weakness:

 * the network topology must be fully hand-engineered before training starts and only connection weights encapsulate learned knowledge, the network topology remain the same
 * as a result it may introduce oversatturated neural units which don not take part in the training/inference process but simply consuming comptunig resources